The foundations of spectral computations via the Solvability Complexity Index hierarchy: Main Results

-\begin{remark}[The open problem of computing spectra of differential operators] There is no existing theory guaranteeing even a finite SCI for this problem even when each $a_k$ is a polynomial.
-For simple polynomials, arising for example as potentials of Schr{\"o}dinger operators, the standard procedure is to discretise the differential operator via finite differences, truncate the resulting infinite matrix and then handle the finite matrix with standard algorithms designed for finite-dimensional problems.
+\begin{remark}[The open problem of computing spectra of differential operators] There is no existing theory guaranteeing even a finite SCI for this problem, even when each $a_k$ is a polynomial.
+For example, a standard procedure is to discretise the differential operator via finite differences, truncate the resulting infinite matrix, and then handle the finite matrix with standard algorithms designed for finite-dimensional problems.
 Such an approach would at best give a $\Delta^A_2$ classification, and, in general, this approach may not always converge.
-Despite this, we prove below that one can actually achieve $\Sigma^A_1$ classification for a large class of operators. \end{remark}
+Despite this, we prove below that one can achieve $\Sigma^A_1$ classification for a large class of operators. \end{remark}